 - Besides the fact that you can see a lot of Morocco in only 3 days, it isn’t expensive at all.
 Almost everything is included in the price so you don’t need to worry about money during this journey.
 And you also meet new people to share these experiences with them.

 The Marrakech desert trip is the perfect choice if you are looking for an affordable tour with a pleasant group experience.
 When you are looking for a more unique and customized tour, I would advice you to take a private tour.
 Prepare your itinerary well.
 So this way you can negotiate your personal route with the driver when planning the trip.
 You can of course also opt to rent a car yourself.
-Below you will find my favorite travel guides about Morocco that will certainly help you map out a beautiful itinerary.

 Would you opt for a group or individual Marrakech desert trip?
 Let me know in the comments below.